MaibornWolff/dcos-airfield/README.md

 We provide a [marathon app definition](marathon-deployment.json) for easy deployment.

 The following settings need to be specified (see `TODO`s in the app definition):
-* `AIRFIELD_BASE_HOST`: Base DNS name to use for zeppelin instances (make sure its wildcard entry points towards your loadbalancer).
-Example: If you set it to `.zeppelin.mycorp` a zeppelin instance will be reachable via `<randomname>.zeppelin.mycorp`.
 * Either `AIRFIELD_CONSUL_ENDPOINT`: HTTP v1-Endpoint of your consul instance (for example `http://consul.marathon.l4lb.thisdcos.directory:8500/v1`)
 * or `AIRFIELD_ETCD_ENDPOINT`: `host:port` of your etcd instance (for example `etcd.marathon.l4lb.thisdcos.directory:2379`).
 * If running DC/OS EE: `DCOS_SERVICE_ACCOUNT_CREDENTIAL`: authorize Marathon access with service account.
 Change if you used a different secret.